+1. The decision is inconsistent with OMC Chapter 8.22, the Regulations, or prior decisions of the Board;

+1 Pursuant to Oakland City Council Resolution No. 84936 C.M.S.
+Rent Adjustment Program Regulations Effective 8-1-14

-- 1. The decision is inconsistent with OMC Chapter 8.22, the Regulations, or prior decisions of the Board; - 2.
-The decision is inconsistent with decisions issued by other Hearing Officers: - 3.
-The decision raises a new policy issue that has not previously been decided by the Board: - 4.
-The decision violates federal, state, or local law; - 5.
-The decision is not supported by substantial evidence; - a.
-Where a party claims the decision is not supported by substantial evidence, the party making this claim has the burden to ensure that sufficient record is before the Board to enable to the Board to evaluate the party's claim; - 6.
-The Hearing Officer made a procedural error that denied the party sufficient opportunity to adequately present his or her claim or to respond to the opposing party; or
+2. The decision is inconsistent with decisions issued by other Hearing Officers;

+3. The decision raises a new policy issue that has not previously been decided by the Board;

+4. The decision violates federal, state, or local law; The decision is not supported by substantial evidence;

+a.
+Where a party claims the decision is not supported by substantial evidence, the party making this claim has the burden to ensure that sufficient record is before the Board to enable to the Board to evaluate the party's claim;

-- 7. The decision denies the Owner a fair return. - a.
+5. The Hearing Officer made a procedural error that denied the party sufficient opportunity to adequately present his or her claim or to respond to the opposing party; or a.
 Where an Owner claims the decision denies a fair return, the owner must specifically state on the appeal form the basis for the claim, including any calculations, and the legal basis for the claim.